An independent magazine of original true stories, established in 2020

 'I love everything about this publication – its beautiful illustrations, its immaculate design, its book-size format and its finely chiselled, funny, charming, poignant and often very moving true stories, some a unique slant on things we’ve all experienced, others a ticket to somewhere new and extraordinary.
 A great escape – and there’s never been a time we needed one more.'

-Mark Ellen, magazine editor, broadcaster and journalist
+Mark Ellen, magazine editor, broadcaster

 ' … Friends On The Shelf feels rather like tales told by the most interesting new friends gathered around a dinner table by firelight … '